-Students who are emergent multilingual learners face the dual challenge of learning mathematics while they master English.
-Without adequate resources and support, many teachers struggle to engage emergent multilingual students in rigorous mathematics while facilitating their language development and mathematical communication.
+Students who are multilingual learners—also called English learners (ELs) in U.S. schools—face the dual challenge of learning mathematics while they master English.
+Without adequate resources and support, many teachers struggle to engage multilingual students in rigorous mathematics while also facilitating their language development and mathematical communication.

-VAM deepens teachers’ understanding of how to improve students’ mathematical learning, with a focus on students who are emergent multilingual.
+VAM deepens teachers’ understanding of how to improve students’ mathematical learning, with a focus on students who are multilingual learners.
 The VAM project:

-- Produced a 60-hour VAM professional development (PD) course with extensive input from local educators
+- Produced a year-long VAM professional development (PD) course for teachers with extensive input from local educators

-- Studies teacher learning using a small-scale cluster randomized controlled trial
+- Studied teacher learning using a small-scale cluster randomized controlled trial

-- Identifies key professional development activities that support teacher learning
+- Identified key PD activities that support teacher learning

 - Over 150 middle grades mathematics teachers, mathematics coaches, and English learner specialists have participated in VAM professional learning.